Aiid22/DIVIDE/README.md

 ## Artifact scope

-This repository contains our current DIVIDE implementation.
 We intentionally do not bundle the research dataset, private deployment configuration, model weights, or external baseline binaries.
 A “complete adapter matrix” means that every Table 1 format has an explicit handler and capability contract; it does not mean every optional backend is available in every environment.